 Flat lowlands were planted over with vegetables, vines and olive groves which followed the meandering Sarno river inland from where it met sea.
 Sloping hills gradually took over and led up to the volcano which at its upper reaches was heavily wooded.

 In the second century BC this countryside was in many ways idyllic, lush, with growing activity, infrastructure was being built as was trade and wealth.
 The produce of the region would be traded internationally with countries such as Britain, France and Spain.
 For the next couple of centuries a great deal of progress was to be made and many would become rich with their entrepreneurial skills.

-The foreign military conquests of Rome not only opened up trade routes, brought slaves and treasures, but also implied the entry of new exotic species of plants, some of which would adapt to the local climate of Campania during the course of a century or so, for example the Peach and Lemon.
+The foreign military conquests of Rome not only opened up trade routes, brought slaves and treasures, but also brought it into contact with new exotic species of plants, some of which would adapt to the local climate of Campania during the course of a century or so, for example the Peach and Lemon.
 This was of great significance to a society which was largely based on an agricultural economy.

 For example, Pliny the Elder tells us that the Peach tree reached Italian shores around 40BC, by the time of the volcanic eruption in 79AD it had fully acclimatised as demonstrated by findings of peach stones and peach tree wood by archaeologists.